Tatiana Kurtukova: Musical career

 She has performed folk music since her school days, participating in folklore expeditions.
 According to her, she became interested in music at an early age.

 In 2008, she won the Grand Prix of the Third Festival-Contest of Children's and Youth Creativity "Window to Europe," held in Saint Petersburg.
 In 2009, she performed military-themed folk songs at the "Orlyata Rossii" festival in Tuapse, winning the Grand Prix.
 In 2014, she won the international competition "Optinskaya Vesna" in the town of Kozelsk, Kaluga Oblast.
 In 2018, she represented Penza Oblast in the "New Star" competition on the Zvezda TV channel.
 That same year, she released several songs under the pseudonym TAiNA.

-In 2022, Tatyana Kurtukova released singles "Matushka" and "Russkaya Zima," with lyrics and music by Petr Andreev.
+In 2022, Tatiana Kurtukova released singles "Matushka" and "Russkaya Zima," with lyrics and music by Petr Andreev.

 She performed the song "Matushka" on the Russia-1 TV channel on Andrey Malakhov's show "Songs from the Heart".

 In 2023, she released the singles "Glaza" (Eyes), "Rodniki" (Springs), and "Ya Lyubila Sokola" (I Loved a Falcon), and in 2024, the singles "Romashka-Vasilek" (Chamomile-Cornflower) and "Odnogo" (One).
 That year, the single "Matushka" entered the top-10 charts of Shazam, VK Music, Yandex Music, and Apple Music.

 We weren't aiming to ride any wave of patriotism.
 In fact, the song is even somewhat provocative.
 In it, we acknowledge that our beloved country might be a "splinter" for someone.
 It's simply stating a fact.
 But many channels and radio stations were hesitant to air it.
 Eventually, "Matushka" was chosen by the listeners themselves.
 They created so many videos with it that it became clear: they wanted this kind of truth and this kind of art to express their opinions.